 - Please note that these are uncirculated coins and that toning and minor flaws are possible and acceptable.

 In this Silver.com listing you’ll find Silver American Eagle coins available for purchase from various years of mintage.
-The coins will feature a year of mintage between 1986 and 2015, but the specific year of mintage you receive depends upon availability at the time your order is processed and fulfilled for shipping.
+The coins will feature a year of mintage between 1986 and 2021, but the specific year of mintage you receive depends upon availability at the time your order is processed and fulfilled for shipping.
 We cannot guarantee you will receive varying date marks if you purchase multiples of this coin.
 Please also note that, although these coins are uncirculated and in good shape, toning and other minor flaws are possible.
 Such flaws are acceptable in uncirculated coins by the standards of the PCGS and NGC.
+Please keep in mind that it is possible to receive the Type 1 or Type 2 design with 2021-dated coins.

 Introduced in 1986, the Silver American Eagle has seen various ups and downs in its popularity over the course of decades of availability.
 The coins feature .999 fine silver content and contain exactly One Troy ounce of the precious metal, both of which are guaranteed by the United States government and established by the Liberty Coin Act signed by Congress.